marcusteh/DA-assignment/README.md

 | `created_at`  | TIMESTAMP, NOT NULL         | Auto-assigned when row is first created          |
 | `updated_at`  | TIMESTAMP, NOT NULL         | Auto-updated when row is modified                |

-Migration Approach:
+1. Migration Approach:
-For now, the project relies on Hibernate auto-generation via: spring.jpa.hibernate.ddl-auto=update
+⋅⋅⋅⋅* For now, the project relies on Hibernate auto-generation via: spring.jpa.hibernate.ddl-auto=update ⋅⋅⋅⋅* This means,Tables are created/updated automatically based on your entity.No manual SQL or migration tool is needed during development.

-This means:
-Tables are created/updated automatically based on your entity.
-No manual SQL or migration tool is needed during development.

 ## Observability (if implemented)
 - **Metrics**: Available at `/actuator/prometheus`